 What an amazing answer to a scary step of faith.
 We must always remember that we serve a God who greatly rewards faith.
 For those who trust in the Lord will never be put to shame.

 When we planned this trip back in May and as we booked the flights, we could not have known how perfect the timing of our visit would be.
 Even so, I remember telling everyone that I believed that this trip would be more about my elderly parents than about vacationing.
 God in His sovereignty knew though and He compelled us to be there.
-His presence was needed and we invited Him in.
+God’s presence was needed and we made sure to invite Him.

 Our God is healer!
 We watched this past week as life came back to his left side.
 His smile, straight smile, returned.
 He moved and lifted his left leg.
 God is reclaiming his movement that the enemy tried to steal.